 George Barany was born in Hungary in 1955 and emigrated with his family to the USA in 1960.
 Barany attended the prestigious Stuyvesant High School in New York City, and then, in 1971, started his graduate studies with Professor R.B.
 Merrifield at The Rockefeller University.
 He published his first paper in 1973 on the synthesis of an ATP-binding peptide.
 Barany received his Ph.D. in 1977 for the development of the Dts protecting group, and began his independent academic career at the University of Minnesota Twin Cities campus in 1980.
 His present rank of full Professor of Chemistry was reached in 1991, and a joint appointment as Professor of Laboratory Medicine and Pathology took effect in 1996.
 Barany was named a Distinguished McKnight University Professor in 1997.

 With Dr. Barbara Barany, Professor Barany has two children: Michael and Deborah.
 Professor Barany's parents, Michael and Kate, both passed away (6 weeks apart) in 2011 after distinguished international academic careers and almost 62 years of marriage.
 Professor Barany's brother, Francis, is a Professor of Microbiology at the Sanford Weill College of Medicine of Cornell University, and indeed, the brothers have published a paper together.
 A highlight of Professor Barany's career is a paper first-authored by his son Michael, and co-authored by his mentor R. B. Merrifield and his former student Bob Hammer.
 This project also earned Michael finalist status in the 2005 Intel Science Talent Search, and designation as a KARE 11 Academic All-Star.
 On the occasion of a momentous anniversary in music history, Professor Barany collaborated with Michael Shteyman on a New York Times Sunday crossword puzzle which was published January 22, 2006, and which received some attention in the University and local press.
-In all, Professor Barany has co-written over a hundred puzzles, which are compiled here.
+In all, Professor Barany has co-written several hundred puzzles, which are compiled here.

 Some Interesting Links about Professor Barany: